DenFerOli/DenFerOli/README.md

 ## Hi!
 I'm Denis Fernando

-I am a software engineering and analysis and system development student, I want to become a full stack developer.
+I am in the last semester from Analysis and System Development graduation and I'm cursing the 2nd semester from Software Engineering.
+I'm studying to become a Full Stack Developer.

 <div align="center">
   <a href="https://github.com/DenFerOli">